Idumein/mcdl/README.md

 With the help of this program, one is able to download all files required to play all versions of Minecraft: Java Editions available in the official launcher.

 It was made for archivation purposes, or cases such if the official servers would get taken offline.
-This program alone doesn't let anyone play the game without buying it, it is simply an automated downloader of otherwise publically available files.
+This program alone doesn't let anyone play the game without buying it, it is simply an automated downloader of otherwise publicly available files.
 You still need a launcher to be able to play the game, therefore it doesn't enable any form of piracy.

 ## Usage